-This blog is a 100% student-run collection of written reflections by current students and alumni of the Siena-AMC community.
+This blog is a 100% student-run collection of written pieces by current students and alumni of the Siena-AMC community.
 In creating this blog, we hope to illustrate what life is like as a part of the Siena-Albany Medical College program.

 For more information on the Siena-AMC program from the official Siena College website, please click here.
 For more information from the official Albany Medical College website, please check here (click on the “Science, Humanities and Medicine Program” tab at the top).
 If you have any questions or comments, please do not hesitate to e-mail firstname.lastname@example.org.